Coboundaries and eigenvalues of finitary S-adic systems: Introduction

-In this paper, we extend Host's notion of a coboundary to the $S$-adic setting.
+In this paper, we extend Host's notion of a coboundary to the finitary and {\em straight} $S$-adic setting.
 When moving from a substitution shift to an $S$-adic shift, we move from working with one language to working with a sequence of languages; this is reflected in Definition \ref{def:Sadic-coboundary-one-sided} for the notion of a coboundary.
 One other novelty that appears in our definition of a coboundary is the requirement that the directive sequence be {\em straight} (this notion is introduced in Section \ref{sec:straight}.)
-This is simply so that there is a well-defined set of points $ \mathcal D$ as above, on which to partially define an eigenfunction.
-Note that we consider one-sided as well as two-sided shifts.
-Working with one-sided shifts presents the advantage that the combinatorial requirements are milder, so for the most part our results concern one-sided shifts.
-This is no loss, by Proposition \ref{two-one-sided-continuous}.
-However, in some cases we must assume recognizability for one-sided shifts, which is sometimes harder to ensure than for the natural extension.
-Therefore we also give a statement of corresponding definitions and theorems for two-sided shifts in Section \ref{two-letter-coboundary}.
+This is simply so that there is a well-defined set of points $ \mathcal D$ of limit words as above, on which to partially define an eigenfunction.
+Straight directive sequences abound, for example, all stationary directive sequences can be uniformly telescoped to be straight; in fact in \cite{Host:1986}, this is a property that is used.
+In Section \ref{subsec:ex} we show that many well-studied families of substitutions define straight directive sequences.

-We investigate the distinction between continuous and measurable eigenvalues in the $S$-adic case, a program which has been initiated in \cite{Host:1986} for the substitutive case.
-We show in Section \ref{sec:coboundary-directive} (devoted to the continuous case), and more particularly in Theorems \ref{thm:fully-essential-coboundary} and \ref{thm:sufficient-continuous-A} (and also in Theorem \ref{thm:sufficient-continuous}) that coboundaries define continuous eigenvalues.
-Moreover, with Theorem \ref{thm:sufficient-continuous}, we see clearly the requirement that the convergence to the coboundary be fast, and in Section \ref{sec:Pisot}, we deduce from these convergence properties that eigenvalues associated to trivial coboundaries are easy to compute, in the sense that they are related to measures of letter cylinders.
-In Section \ref{measurable}, Theorem \ref{thm:sufficient-mble} gives sufficient conditions so that an eigenvalue is measurable, to be compared to the condition in Theorem \ref{thm:sufficient-continuous-A}.
+We investigate the distinction between continuous and measurable eigenvalues in the $S$-adic case, a program which was initiated in \cite{Host:1986} for the substitutive case.
+We show in Section \ref{sec:coboundary-directive} (devoted to the continuous case), and more particularly in Theorems \ref{Host-continuous-bounded-onesided} and \ref{thm:sufficient-continuous-A} that, with the given conditions, coboundaries define continuous eigenvalues.
+Moreover, in Theorem \ref{thm:sufficient-continuous-A}, we show that if the convergence to the coboundary is fast, then the coboundary defines an eigenvalue, and in Section \ref{sec:Pisot}, we deduce from stronger convergence properties that eigenvalues associated to trivial coboundaries are easy to compute, in the sense that they are related to measures of letter cylinders.
+In Section \ref{measurable}, Theorem \ref{thm:sufficient-mble} gives a necessary condition for the existence of a measurable eigenvalue, to be compared to the condition in Theorem \ref{thm:sufficient-continuous-A}.